 Cosmetic surgeons feel the fees they charge remove the potential for patients to anticipate sales pressure since they have already paid for the doctor’s time.

 A cosmetic surgeon is a professional with years of schooling, training, and experience.
 Like an attorney or accountant, a cosmetic surgeon feels it is fair to be compensated for their time devoted to your questions and concerns.

 Maximize Time with You

 Surgeons don’t want to rush from patient to patient.
 They like to take their time to ensure adequate levels of care.
 Charging a consultation fee lets the surgeon spend the most time with you during the first meeting.
 They also want to know that you have all the information you need to proceed with surgery, which is a major decision.

 Are You Serious About Aesthetic Improvement?

-Charging a consultation fee lets the surgeon know that you are dedicated to improving your appearance with cosmetic surgery.
+Charging a consultation fee lets the surgeon know you are dedicated to improving your appearance with cosmetic surgery.
 You’re not just wasting time.
-You are actually committed to moving forward with a procedure, which makes for a more productive consultation experience.
+You are committed to moving forward with a procedure, which makes for a more productive consultation experience.